 Massachusetts has struggled with mesothelioma and other asbestos-related diseases for a number of years.
 Consider the following:

-- CDC statistics show Massachusetts’s age-adjusted death rate for malignant mesothelioma to be 14.8 deaths per million per year.3
+- Centers for Disease Control (CDC) statistics show Massachusetts’s age-adjusted death rate for malignant mesothelioma between 2001 and 2010 to be 12.78 deaths per million per year.

-- The National Cancer Institute and CDC’s state cancer profiles show Massachusetts’s 2006 annual incidence rate for lung and bronchus cancers was 64.5 deaths per 100,000.4
+- The National Cancer Institute and CDC’s state cancer profiles show Massachusetts’s 2007 – 2011 annual incidence rate for lung and bronchus cancers to be 68.9 deaths per 100,000.

 Video About Our Mesothelioma Attorneys